TheThingsNetwork/docs/_content/network/account/implement.md

 The presence of these rights tells the MQTT plugin what type of messages allow the client to see or send.

-> Important Note: due to the limited right management of most MQTT implementations, make
+> Important Note: due to the limited right management of our MQTT  auhtentication implementation, make
 > sure to always return either both rights or none, only returning one will have
 > the same result as returning no rights.